arzga/teensy-midi-pedal/README.md

 - An USB MIDI device that can act as a foot switch for a headless synth/guitar effect like Raspberry Pi running Patchbox OS/ModeP.
 - Powered from USB.
-- All MIDI CC states are sent periodically
+- MIDI CC states are sent periodically for toggle buttons and knobs (not for special "momentary buttons")

 ## Function